 14. 99 Dollar Social

-If you’re super savvy with social media sites like Facebook and Instagram, you’d be a perfect fit for this company!
+If you’re good at making engaging social media posts on Facebook, Instagram, and other social media sites, you’d be a perfect fit for this company!

 99 Dollar Social is perfect for a beginner virtual assistant who wants to find a full-time social media assistant job.